Texas Chainsaw 3D

 Transition to the present day in the meatpacking section of a supermarket.
 We meet our main character, Heather (Daddario), who was the baby that the one guy found at the Sawyer massacre back in 1973.
 And of course her character has a job as a butcher.
 Wait, why is she not wearing a plastic cap in her hair to prevent her hair from falling into the meat as supermarket policies require?

 And I couldn’t help but notice that her apron doesn’t even fit around her tits.
 Call me a pervert if you wish, but this isn’t entirely my fault.
 Her character is heavily sexualized.
 We never see any actual nudity in the movie, but Daddario’s large, large, large jugs are always prominently on display.
 Even the camera is itching to have her show something.
 I found myself unable to take her seriously, as her sexualization comes as a major detriment to her character, as the script desperately wants her to be eye candy, but is too ashamed to actually show anything, also forgetting to develop her as a character.
 Hell, by slasher movie logic, she should die.
 The movie handles her character with the maturity of a thirteen-year-old boy who wants to stick his schwansen into anything he sees.
 Though this movie heavily sexualizes Daddario, this is the usual fare for her.
 Even in San Andreas, easily the best movie she’s been in, her boobs were always front and center, though her character was barely sexualized at all.
 But even then, with The Rock giving her CPR at the climax, I could tell that Johnson was resisting the urge to cop a feel.
 The only movies I remember in Daddario’s career that didn’t sexualize her were the two Percy Jackson movies.
-Also, call me stupid, but I find Daddario’s face to be way too Hollywood, way too airbrushed.
+Also, call me stupid, but I find Daddario’s face to be way too Hollywood, way too airbrushed, and covered in makeup.
 It’s obvious that she’s an actress who’s been cast to appeal to the pre/pubescent boys and horny old men in the audience.

 Did I really just spend an entire paragraph detailing that I can’t take Daddario’s character seriously because of her sex appeal?
 Wow, I’m weird.